A case study of Consistent Vehicle Routing Problem with Time Windows: Literature Review

 In \cite{kovacs2015a}, it was pointed out that the consistency requirements of ConVRP may be too restrictive.
 Thus, a relaxed ConVRP, called Generalized ConVRP (GenConVRP), was introduced.
 Here, a customer may be served by a limited number of drivers instead of only one.
 The time consistency is not enforced by constraints but is penalized in the objective function.
 Moreover, the precedence principle is not enforced, so instead of assigning some kind of ``a priori'' routes to the drivers, they only get fixed customer sets to service (with no precedence constraints) - each day is routed (sequenced) separately, but preserving the time consistency between days.
 Vehicle departure times may be adjusted to obtain stable arrival times.
-Apart from the aforementioned relaxations, customers are associated with AM/PM time windows motivated by the requirements of companies that hire part-time drivers to handle package delivery.
-The authors proposed a Large Neighborhood Search algorithm (LNS) to solve GenConVRP that is applied to the entire solution.
+Apart from the relaxations mentioned above, customers are associated with AM/PM time windows motivated by the requirements of companies that hire part-time drivers to handle package delivery.
+The authors proposed a Large Neighborhood Search algorithm (LNS) to solve GenConVRP.

 In \cite{kovacs2015b}, a multi-objective optimization approach was proposed.
 GenConVRP is extended by considering different objective functions.
 Routing cost, time consistency, and person consistency are considered as independent objectives of the problem.
 Two exact approaches based on the $\epsilon$-constraint framework were proposed for small test instances.
 For large instances, the authors proposed a Multi-Directional Large Neighborhood Search (MDLNS) that combines the Multi-Directional Local Search framework and the LNS for the problem.
 Another multi-objective variant of ConVRP was presented in \cite{lian2016}.
 Instead of modeling consistency requirements as hard constraints, they are included as objectives.
 An improved version of the multi-directional local search (MDLS) was developed to solve the problem.